team-perfect-deliverables/charlie/README.md

 BTW, the Dealer does not, at the moment, support splits and that fact cuts down on the number of cells on both cases.

-###Rachel bots
+###Gerty bots
-These bots implement *IRachel* which is a sub-interface of IPlayer.
+These bots implement *IGerty* which is a sub-interface of IPlayer.
-Rachel bots run with a view on the client-side.
+Gerty bots run with a view on the client-side.
+They replace the human player.
-They are intended to implement the most sophisticated play and bet strategies to maximize player returns.
+The Gerty bot has the potential to implement the most sophisticated play and bet strategies to maximize player returns.
-It might be best, for Rachel, to start with the 420 cell play strategy and stay with a balanced, level-one system like the [Hi-Lo](http://en.wikipedia.org/wiki/Card_counting) or unbalanced, level-one system like [Knock Out](http://www.koblackjack.com/).
+It might be best, for Gerty, to start with the 420 cell play strategy and stay with a balanced, level-one system like the [Hi-Lo](http://en.wikipedia.org/wiki/Card_counting) or unbalanced, level-one system like [Knock Out](http://www.koblackjack.com/).

+When Gerty is playing, it must behave.
+That is, be one good behavior dealing with exception, etc. since otherwise it may crash the client.
-Rachel play like a human.
-That is, it must appear to think before making a decision.
+Gerty is also supposed to play like a human.
+For instance, it must take its time making a decision.
 Otherwise, things will happen too fast and we won't be able to see or know what it really did or why.

-When Rachel is in charge, it must also behave since otherwise it will crash the client.

 Here are the steps to starting a game a bet: